FWICSS/FWICSS/README.md

 ### Hello, I'm Dimitri AIGLE 👋

-lion eagle 🦁🦅 — I'm from the French West Indies, and I code with Sun 🌞 and Style ✨ (FWICSS)
+Lion 🦁️ — I'm from the French West Indies, and I code with Sun 🌞 and Style ✨ (FWICSS)

 I am 26 years old and proud to be a Leo!
 Born on August 3rd, 2000, I'm passionate about technology, video games, and continuous learning.